mikeizbicki/cmc-csci143/week_03/README.md

 -->

 Outline of the rest of the class:
-1. 4 weeks: how to make SQL correct
+1. 3 weeks: how to make SQL correct (midterm)
-1. 8 weeks: how to make SQL fast
+1. 8 weeks: how to make SQL fast (final)

 What you must know for the homework/midterm